 b) Now plot temperature, T(t) along the y-axis, as a function of time, t along the x-axis, when the blocks are cooling.
 This is your data starting from time t_2 .
 Do this for both the Al and the Cu blocks:

-Describe how the parameters, ΔT and Q are related in graph a.
-Does a straight line fit to your points?
+Describe the relationship between the parameters, ΔT and Q in your plot 'a'.